shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 My impulsiveness was almost completely gone.
 I wasn't spending hundreds of dollars a week on shit I didn't need.
 Yes, I will readily admit to my irresponsible behavior.
 I have to keep reminding myself: it's a symptom.

-I couldn't tackle all my problems at once no matter how hard I tried.
+I couldn't tackle these problems on my own no matter how hard I tried.
+And I tried.

 ## Willpower